msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 [defaults]
 hostfile = hosts.ini
 ```
-In that `hosts.ini` file are listed all the nodes ansible need to operate on.
+In that `hosts.ini` file are listed all the nodes ansible need to operate on
 Lest put there our Lightsail node information:
 ```ini
 1.2.3.4 ansible_ssh_user=ubuntu